Why choose our Educational Studies: Early Childhood Development degree?

 Moreover, students will actively make connections between subject area content and real-world application through fieldwork in early childhood settings.
 Opportunities to observe, participate, and teach in early childhood settings and various community organizations working with young children, provide students an opportunity to link their course work to real-world environments.

-Instructors for this bachelor’s degree program come from a wide range of backgrounds and have a wealth of practical experience in early education settings, allowing them to communicate this valuable practice to students.
+Instructors for this bachelor’s degree program come from a wide range of educational backgrounds in the field of early childhood education, and have a wealth of practical experience in early education settings, allowing them to communicate this valuable practice to students.
 Small class sizes offer personal attention from instructors, enabling students to flourish in an online environment and gain top-notch skills to work in various educational settings.

 The B.A.
 Educational Studies: Early Childhood Development degree is offered online.
 Program extension to university campus and/or education centers as warranted.